Why You Should Have Cat Insurance in Canada

 As you can see, there can be large hidden costs associated with cat medical emergencies.
 That's why we at PHI Direct advocate strongly for pet owners to insure their pets.
 Even if it's through one of our competitors.
 Seriously.

-From diagnosing and treating illnesses to recovering from unexpected accidents, cat insurance is the #1 way to protect your feline friend and your household budget from unexpected misfortune.
+From diagnosing and treating illnesses to recovering from unexpected accidents, cat insurance is the #1 way to protect your feline friend and your household budget from unexpected shocks.

-At PHI Direct, we offer affordable pet insurance designed to ensure that more of Canada's cats (and dogs) can have the protection of emergency health coverage and all of its benefits.
-Click here to get a quote from us.
+At PHI Direct, we offer quality, affordable, pet insurance designed to ensure that more of Canada's cats (and dogs) can have the protection of pet health coverage and all of its benefits.